jfunky/diap-creativecomputing-fa2021/README.md

 #### This is a hybrid class
 The first and second meetings will be online using Zoom.
 Students will be contacted through email with the meeting information prior to the first day of class.
 Class sessions with an in-person option will be scheduled if it is deemed safe to do so.
 Online options will be provided for all class sessions.
 Studio access will be provided to all enrolled students.

+Mask Policy: Masks will be required inside the Art Department and campus-at-large, regardless of vaccination status.
+Vaccinations will be required for those entering the campus.

 #### Learning Objectives
 * Develop programming skills for creative coding in Javascript (mainly p5.js) and Arduino.
 * Learn best practices for designing software within an event-driven, object-oriented and functional framework.